 Putting aside immigration policies, Artificial Intelligence is also another aspect IT professionals have been dealing with for quite some time, facing the monster they created themselves.
 As many jobs known to date are prone to be replaced in a short span thanks to the advantages of automation, leading the path for humans to adapt to different kinds of jobs that will inevitably require a higher input on creative thinking, creativity, and different ways to approach human-machine interaction.

 So, why are industries making their efforts in training their staff rather than hiring newly updated personnel?

 Imagine what would happen if industries just decided that the human workforce is as disposable as faulty machinery… insane, right?
 Many people would end up in the streets, without any possible job proposal unless they renounce their current wages for applying to less qualified jobs, only leading to wasting an immense amount of knowledge acquired by those newly unemployed people.

 Industries took a bigger bet and decided to raise competition a step further by requiring their staff to meet up with a minimum skillset level, which happens to be in constant revision.

-There’s no such thing as outdated workforce for IT giants, meaning that whoever isn’t willing to train its skills will certainly be replaced by someone who happens to have the knowledge needed for the task; and in order to avoid in-work disputes with employees and unions, companies, corporations themselves are offering those courses as part of their employee satisfaction program, with their instructors adjusting courses to the needs of the enterprise.
+There’s no such thing as outdated workforce for IT giants, meaning that whoever isn’t willing to train its skills will certainly be replaced by someone who happens to have the knowledge needed for the task; and to avoid in-work disputes with employees and unions, companies, corporations themselves are offering those courses as part of their employee satisfaction program, with their instructors adjusting courses to the needs of the enterprise.

-With companies looking at their personnel prior to filing a vacancy, market doors are closing to emerging professionals unless they happen to have unique skills that make them irresistible, and with which they can give a new added value to a corporation.
+With companies looking at their personnel before filing a vacancy, market doors are closing to emerging professionals unless they happen to have unique skills that make them irresistible, and with which they can give a new added value to a corporation.

 Examples of skills valued nowadays are:

 - Knowledge of coding language like Java, C#, C++, Python, Perl, SQL

 - Knowledge of graphics programming languages like OpenGL, DirectX, CUDA

 - Knowledge of 3d modeling/animation and Unity for VR technologies

 - Cryptocurrency and its platforms